Best Practices for Inventory Auditing: A Comprehensive Guide

 7. Separate Duties

-Segregating duties reduces the risk of fraud and errors during the audit.
+Segregating duties at construction site to reduces the risk of fraud and errors during the audit.

 Ensure that the team responsible for inventory auditing is independent of those handling daily inventory operations.